-September 25, 1773, from North Carolina, Boone sets out with a party of family and friends for his first attempt to settle in the Kentucky terriority.
-The party turned back at Cumberland Gap due to an Indian attack in October that kills his eldest son James, and others.
-The first attempt to land in Kentucky was interrupted by the Boone Massacre.
+On September 25, 1773, from North Carolina, Boone set out with a party of family and friends for his 1st attempt to settle in the Kentucky territory.
+In October, the party turned back at Cumberland Gap due to Native Americans that killed his eldest son James, and others; the Boone Massacre.

-September 25, 1775, Transylvania proprietors met in Granville County, North Carolina.
-They elected James Hogg to represent them in the Continental Congress, seeking recognition as the fourteenth colony.
-As time would tell, the Continental Congress failed to grant Transylvania’s independence.
+September 25, 1775, Transylvania proprietors met in Granville County, NC.
+They elected James Hogg to represent them in the Continental Congress, seeking recognition as the 14th colony.
+But, as time would tell, the Continental Congress failed to grant Transylvania’s independence.

-September 25, 1862, a Civil War skirmish in Boone County, at Snow’s Pond, took place.
-This was one of two times the North and South fought in the county.
-The Confederate forces wanted to slow the Federal forces moving south.
-The Confederate forces utilized the Second Kentucky Cavalry, also known as Morgan’s Men.
+On September 25, 1862, a Civil War skirmish in Boone County, at Snow’s Pond, took place, one of two times the North and South fought in the county.
+The Confederate forces wanted to slow the Federal troops moving south, so they utilized the 2nd Kentucky Cavalry, Morgan’s Men.
 The rebels captured about 65 Union prisoners.

-Localtonians wishes a Happy Birthday to Lexington native Thomas Hunt Morgan, born in 1866.
-Thomas was a zoologist and geneticist, famous for his experimental research with the fruit fly that helped establish the chromosome theory of heredity.
-He showed that genes are linked in a series on chromosomes and are responsible for identifiable, hereditary traits.
-Morgan’s work played a crucial role in establishing the field of genetics.
+Localtonians wish a Happy Birthday to Lexington native Thomas Hunt Morgan, born in 1866.
+A zoologist and geneticist, Thomas found fame for his experimental research with the fruit fly that helped establish the chromosome theory of heredity, which played a crucial role in establishing the field of genetics.
 He received the Nobel Prize for Medicine in 1933.

-September 25, 1990, Sergeant Robert Palmer, Elsmere Police Department, was shot and killed during an unprovoked attack by his wife’s ex-husband who had already gunned down the officer’s two and three year-old children.
+September 25, 1990, Sergeant Robert Palmer, Elsmere Police Department, died during an unprovoked attack by his wife’s ex-husband who had already gunned down the officer’s two and three year-old children.
 He returned fire, killing the assailant.

-Saturday, September 25, 2010, the AllTech FEI World Equestrian Games held their opening ceremonies that featured Wynonna Judd, opera star Denyce Graves and the Lincoln Center Jazz Orchestra.
+Saturday, September 25, 2010, AllTech FEI opened the World Equestrian Games.
+The opening ceremonies featured Wynonna Judd, opera star Denyce Graves and the Lincoln Center Jazz Orchestra.
 Muhammad Ali also made a special appearance.
-This was the first time the games were held outside Europe and the first time the entire event was held at one site, the Kentucky Horse Park.
+This was the 1st time someone other than Europe hosted and the 1st time the entire event occurred at one site, the Kentucky Horse Park.

-September 25, 2014, the Kentucky Office of Employment and Training reported that jobless rates fell in all 120 Kentucky counties between August 2013 and August 2104.
-It was the first time this ever happened since Kentucky began keeping unemployment statistics.
+September 25, 2014, Kentucky announced jobless rates fell in all 120 Kentucky counties between August 2013 and August 2014.
+This was the 1st time this ever happened since Kentucky began keeping unemployment statistics.